stevenks17/EndorsementExtension/README.md

 In macOS, in finder, just select your working directory (something like `/Users/stevepodell/WebstormProjects/EndorsementExtension
 `) right click on it, and choose `Compress "Endorsement Extension"` which creates an `EndorsementExtension.zip` file.

-If that zip file is not accepted by Chrome Web Store Developer Dashboard, manually make the zip file:
+If that zip file is not accepted by Chrome Web Store Developer Dashboard, you can manually make the zip file:

     stevepodell@Steves-MBP-M1-Dec2021 EndorsementExtension % cd ..
     stevepodell@Steves-MBP-M1-Dec2021 WebstormProjects % zip -r EndorsementExtension.zip EndorsementExtension